denten-books/plain-text/4-format.md

 Author links open the overlay panel.
 Numbers correspond to the affiliation list which can be exposed by using the show more link.
 Lawrence F Young

-Formatting as something that structures experience.
-Formatting is what *relates* content to matter.

 Empty of content, arrangement